-Financial instruments, including derivative financial instruments, that may potentially subject NXP to concentrations of credit risk, consist principally of cash and cash equivalents, short-term investments, long-term investments, accounts receivable and forward contracts.
+Financial instruments, including derivative financial instruments, that may potentially subject NXP to concentrations of credit risk, consist principally of cash and cash equivalents, short-term deposits, short-term investments, long-term investments, accounts receivable and forward contracts.

 We sell our products to OEMs and to distributors in various markets, who resell these products to OEMs or to their subcontract manufacturers.
-One of our distributors accounted for 20% of our revenue in 2022 and 18% in 2021.
-No other distributor accounted for greater than 10% of our revenue for 2022 or 2021.
+One of our distributors accounted for 21% of our revenue in 2023 and 20% in 2022.
+No other distributor accounted for greater than 10% of our revenue for 2023 or 2022.
+No individual OEM for which we had direct sales to accounted for more than 10% of our revenue for 2023 or 2022.